TwnKey/SenScriptsDecompiler/README.md

 The current compatible games are Trails of Cold Steel 1, 2, 3, 4, Tokyo Xanadu and Trails into Reverie.
 I won't provide decrypted script files for the latter so no need to reach out to me about that.

+For CS3 and CS4, you should use this new tool made by Ouroboros (original EDDecompiler creator) which disassembles the scripts properly (not excel sheets but actual scripts): https://github.com/Ouroboros/Falcom/tree/master/Decompiler2

 # Instruction codes

 Script files from recent Falcom games are made of functions, which are themselves made of instructions.
 Each instruction has an OP Code (one signature byte)